abesw01/DAT241/readme.md

 >
 ## **Conclusions**
 >
-There is at least one public library in every county in Pennsylvania.
+While there is at least one public library in every county in Pennsylvania, the effectiveness of the public library was not determined.
 >
 ## **Limitations**
 >
 The 2019 Census data for Education Attainment did not include data for all the counties in Pennsylvania so a comprehensive comparison could not be made.
-One appraoch would be to use the 2019 5 Year estimate data, which does have data for all 67 counties.
+One approach would be to use the 2019 5 Year estimate data, which does have data for all 67 counties.
 >
 ## **Future research**
 >